 I make no claim to any of the lyrics, other than those I've written myself and if anyone holding the copyright of the material has any objection to them appearing here, I will remove them immediately.

-Occasionally I have changed the lyrics to make more sense (at least to me), to improve the scanning (timing) of the lines or simply to comply with personal or local usage.
+Occasionally I have changed the lyrics to make more sense (at least to me), to improve the grammar, to improve the scanning (timing) of the lines or simply to comply with personal or local usage.